Fork me on GitHub

 Non GUI user

 Install the systemd service from the systemd directory and start it up.
-This uses the same code as the D-Bus service and runs the devices as soon as they are connected.
+This uses the same executable as the D-Bus service and will start a JACK client for any devices as soon as it is connected.
 No other tools are required.
 Stopping the service will stop all the devices.

 Testing